 The area is now a county park known for its water trails through the ships.
 It’s also on the National Register of Historic Places.
 The National Oceanic and Atmospheric Administration (NOAA) declared on October 5, 2015 its intent to designate Mallows Bay in Charles County as a National Marine Sanctuary, and is seeking public input on how the site should best be used and managed.

-It will be the first time in 15 years that NOAA has opened up the process to adding new sanctuaries.
+It was the first time in 15 years that NOAA has opened up the process to adding new sanctuaries.
 The federal agency is also getting public input into designating Lake Michigan shipwrecks in Wisconsin as a national marine sancutary.

 “The state of Maryland and its partners in this effort are thrilled that such a multipurpose and unique site on the Chesapeake Bay is on its way to becoming a National Marine Sanctuary,” Maryland Department of Natural Resources (DNR) Secretary Mark Belton said.